UrannSolutions/remote-sales-training-architecture/README.md

-# Remote Sales Training Architecture — 500+ Operators
+# Remote Sales Training Architecture — Several Hundred Operators

 ## Overview
 Built and deployed a 60-asset self-training and enablement system for a fully remote, regulated sales org.
 The goal was simple — stop relying on top performers to carry institutional knowledge and build something the whole team could actually run on.